datanav/docs/technical/salesforce-hubspot.rst

      - "string"

-Salesforce Quote to Hubspot Quote
+Salesforce Quote to HubSpot Quote
 ---------------------------------
-Every Salesforce Quote will be synchronized with a Hubspot Quote.
+Every Salesforce Quote will be synchronized with a HubSpot Quote.

-Once a link between a Salesforce Quote and a Hubspot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Quote and a HubSpot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Quote and a Hubspot Quote:
+The following properties are synchronized between a Salesforce Quote and a HubSpot Quote:

 .. list-table::
    :header-rows: 1

    * - Salesforce Quote Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Name
      - properties.hs_title
      - "string"

-Salesforce Quotelineitem to Hubspot Lineitem
+Salesforce Quotelineitem to HubSpot Lineitem
 --------------------------------------------
-Every Salesforce Quotelineitem will be synchronized with a Hubspot Lineitem.
+Every Salesforce Quotelineitem will be synchronized with a HubSpot Lineitem.

-Once a link between a Salesforce Quotelineitem and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Quotelineitem and a HubSpot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Quotelineitem and a Hubspot Lineitem:
+The following properties are synchronized between a Salesforce Quotelineitem and a HubSpot Lineitem:

 .. list-table::
    :header-rows: 1

    * - Salesforce Quotelineitem Property
-     - Hubspot Lineitem Property
+     - HubSpot Lineitem Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Description
      - properties.description
      - "string"